Ferrum3D/Ferrum3D/README.md

 # Ferrum3D Engine
 **Ferrum3D** is a 3D game engine.
-It is intended to be multi-platform, data-oriented, data-driven, and modular.
+Ferrum3D will be multi-platform, data-oriented, data-driven, and modular in the future.

 ## Current development status
 Currently, working modules are the engine's core and graphics hardware abstraction.
 The HAL allowed writing a simple triangle application using vertex and index buffers.
-The color of the triangle is stored in a constant buffer accessed through descriptors.
+A constant buffer stores color of the triangle accessed through descriptors.

 Next steps to do with HAL:
 1. Add support for different queues for rendering and presentation
 1. Add samplers and textures with mipmaps
 1. Refactor the code and write documentation

-The next step will be to write a high-level renderer using FrameGraph.
+The engine will also have a higher-level renderer with FrameGraph.
 This renderer must abstract away all synchronization and resource management.
-It will allow custom render passes which are classes that define the way they access resources and record command buffers abstracted with `IRenderContext`.
+It will allow the user to write custom render passes.
+A render pass is a class that defines the way they access resources and record command buffers abstracted with `IRenderContext`.

 ## Getting the sources and building
 If you want to build the engine, run samples and tests you will need: